Vitamin C: benefits, dosage, contraindications

 Antioxidant

-Vitamin C is one of the four dietary antioxidants, along with vitamin E, beta-carotene, and selenium, and it participates in the breakdown of oxygen free radicals, providing protection against toxic agents for the cell.
+Vitamin C is one of the four dietary antioxidants along with vitamin E, beta-carotene and selenium, and participates in the breakdown of oxygen-derived free radicals, which provides protection against toxic agents to the cell.
 Thus, it reduces oxidants in gastric juice, lipid peroxidation, and oxidative damage to DNA and proteins.

 Usages associés